-No sites were identified between West 24th and West 40th Streets inboard of the bulkhead wall.
-Rutsch's research concluded that the prehistoric shoreline within this section of the project site was inundated by 13,000 year ago.
+No potentially sensitive sites were identified between West 40th and West 46th Streets inboard of the bulkhead wall.
+Rutsch's research concluded that the prehistoric shoreline between West 40th and West 44th Streets was inundated by 13,000 year ago.
 Inundation predates known Native American sites in the Northeast (Rutsch et al. 1983:20).
 Therefore, he concludes, there is no sensitivity for prehistoric resources to have once existed beneath landfill for this section of the project site.
+Weiss's research found that beneath Marginal Street, between West 44th and West 46th Streets, the area was predominantly inundated by 6000 years ago.
+By 5000 years ago only a small area just south of West 46th Street remained exposed, and by 3000 years ago the entire area was submerged (Weiss 1989:Paleo-Shoreline Map).
+There were no topographic features observed through the borings analysis which would have been potentially attractive for Native American use prior to inundation.